 Richmond Gardens Multistorey BH1 1JD

 This is the 2nd largest car park in Bournemouth with around 950 places. it is permissible to park for 24 hours.
 It is also a way from the beach requiring about a 10 minute walk to the Square and a 20-25 minute walk to the beach.
 It is located at the top of Richmond Hill.
 Vehicular access is almost directly off the A338.
 Be warned that while getting down the hill to Bournemouth Gardens and then the beach is easy, getting back up Richmond Hill at days end is somewhat more problematic.
 There are lifts which take you to/from a shopping arcade half way down the pedestrianised part of Old Christchurch Road which significantly reduces the hill climb compared to that offered by Richmond Hill Road.

-The Winter Gardens car park sits on the site of the Old Winter Gardens theatre that was demolished a number of years ago.
-It has parking for around 540 cars.
-The car park is accessed off Exeter road via a short winding narrow road.
+The Winter Gardens car park sits on the site of the Old Winter Gardens theatre.
+There is today parking there for around 540 cars.
+Access to this car park is off Exeter road via a short winding narrow road.
 It climbs a gentle hill taking you to a roundabout at the top.
 The car park is in two halves with the larger section being on the right, while the left hand leads to a car park with a slightly quicker access to the seafront.
 To access the town centre, you walk down the hill through the gardens or down the access road.
 The town centre is about a quarter of a mile away.